-5.2.3 Elementary Middle/High MINIMUM MAXIMUM MINIMUM MAXIMUM Level 1 Local Interventions 3 days of Detention Local Interventions & 3 days of Detention OR ISS & Alternatives to Alternatives to Suspension Suspension Level 2 1 day of ISS & Local 3 days OSS and Local 1 day of Saturday 3 days OSS and Local Interventions Interventions School OR ISS & Local Interventions Interventions Parent conf Parent conference may occur prior to student return to school Combinatio Combination of local interventions, supports, and disciplinary response may be appropriate replacement therapies such as nicotine gum and candy, nicotine lozenges, nicotine patches, nicotine inhalers, nicotine nasal sprays and the like.
+5.2.3c Selling/Distributing/Buying Over-The-Counter Medication: A student is prohibited from buying, receiving, selling, distributing, or possessing with intent to distribute any over-the-counter medication.
+Over the counter medications specifically include, but are not limited to, nicotine replacement therapies such as nicotine gum and candy, nicotine lozenges, nicotine patches, nicotine inhalers, nicotine nasal sprays and the like, supplements, and/or CBD products.
 There is no requirement that there be an exchange of money, goods, and/or services to find a violation of this rule.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.